simonbe/docs/GettingStartedJobSearch.md

 ### Getting all the jobs since date and time
 A very common use case is COLLECT ALL THE ADS.
 We don't want you to use the search API for this.
 It's expensive in terms of band width, CPU cycles and development time and it's not even guaranteed you'll get everything.
 Instead we'd like you to use our [bulk load API](https://jobstream.api.jobtechdev.se).

+### Simple freetext search
+To disable the smart search features of the q-field, the header `x-feature-disable-smart-freetext` to `true`.
+The result will be that the q-field will work like a simple text search in the ads' header and description fields.

 # Whats next